alexa-games/litexa/docs/book/deployment.md

 ## Extra Note: Including `production` in the Deployment Target Name

 There is a special condition on deployment target names.
-If the name does *not* have the word `production` in it, a ` (development)` will be automatically appended to the name of your skill, with `development` specified as your named deployment target.
+If the name does *not* have the word `production` in it, a ` (<target>)` will be automatically appended to the name of your skill, with `<target>` being the name of the deployment target you used to deploy the skill.
 We recommend labelling only your production skill deployment target(s) with `production`.

 :::tip
 We recommend changing the DynamoDB settings for your live skill to ensure that it does not